 D’ADDARIO GUITAR PICKS (PLANET WAVES)

-D’addario make a selection of high quality guitar picks made out of the celluloid material.
-These celluloid plectrums come in a choice of three gauges which include light, medium and heavy as well as a wide array of color options including abalone, checkerboard and rainbow.
+The D’addario company make a selection of high-quality guitar picks made out of the celluloid material.
+These celluloid plectrums come in a choice of three gauges which include light, medium and heavy as well as a wide array of color options including abalone, checkerboard, and rainbow.
 These also come in a triangular shaped version.

 |D'Addario Acrylux Jazz||D'addario Acrylux Nitra Standard||D'addario Acrylux Standard||D'addario Acrylux Nitra Jazz|

 The Nylpro series by D’addario features two special Jazz picks made out of nylon.
-What makes these plectrums special is their grip as well as its tip which helps makes playing lead lines and alternate picking a breeze.
-There are only two available , a blue and green version.
-The blue Nylpro is a bit more stiff than the green one.
+What makes these plectrums special is their grip, as well as its tip which helps, makes playing lead lines and alternate picking a breeze.
+There are only two available, a blue and green version.
+The blue Nylpro is a bit stiffer than the green one.

-Duralin guitar picks by D’addario is their version of the Delrin guitar pick, much like the Dunlop Tortex range.
-Duralin is just D’addario’s name for “Delrin” which is the material used to make these picks as well as many other popular guitar picks on the market.
-The Duralin range are available in mandy different gauges.
+The Duralin guitar picks by D’addario is their version of the Delrin guitar pick. much like the Dunlop Tortex range.
+This is just D’addario’s name for “Delrin” which is the material used to make these picks, as well as many other popular guitars, picks on the market.
+The Duralin range is available in many different gauges.
 However, they are limited to their shape in that they are only made in regular shape or triangular shape.
 The regular shape Duralin picks do feature a much sharper tip/point which is actually a great thing for both strumming and picking.

 |Planet Waves Duralin Precision Medium||Planet Waves Duralin Precision Heavy||Planet Waves Duralin Precision Super Light||Planet Waves Duralin Precision Medium/Heavy||Planet Waves Duralin Light/Medium Wide Shape||Planet Waves Duralin Wide 1.00mm Medium/Heavy|